 The Most Consistent Thing We Have Is Each Other

-Lean on each other.
-Helping your partner succeed means your own success.
 When times get rough, and they will, the only person around will be your partner.
 Take joy in this and be grateful for them.
 Take the time to reflect on the good times and the things you love most about your partner, and then share your feelings with them.
-Staying positive and validating each other will make things even better when the times are good, but when times are a bit rocky, this is where it'll help the most.
+Staying positive and validating each other will make things even better when the times are good.
+And when times are a bit rocky, this is where it'll help the most!

 Travel can be pretty stressful.
 So, we each have our days when it's a bit tougher to be as upbeat and cheerful as we'd like to be (hopefully we don't have them at the same time!).
 In these times, having each other is the biggest help in getting through the day.
 There's a lot of comfort in having your partner at your side.
 Their support, empathy, and picking up a bit of the slack is a great boost to attitude, as well as a bit of relief to a rough day.